GDCh top issues

 Mathematical and scientific societies demand: Strengthen basic research in Germany (July 2022)

-GDCh Webinar "Dealing with the Green Deal - The EU Chemicals Strategy for Sustainability" (June 2022)
+GDCh webinar “Dealing with the Green Deal – The EU chemicals strategy for sustainability” (June 2022)

-The implementation of the chemical strategy with its more than 50 measures will have far-reaching consequences not only for the chemical industry and the use of chemical products.
+The implementation of the chemicals strategy with its more than 50 measures will have far-reaching consequences not only for the chemical industry and the use of chemical products.
 Researchers in basic research at universities and non-university research institutions also have to face new challenges, for example if chemicals or entire classes of substances are banned in the future.
 That's what the webinar on June 15, 2022 was about.

-Spotlight "Sustainability" (September 2021)
+Highlight “Sustainability” (September 2021)

-Sustainability initiative: Taking responsibility (December 2020)
+Sustainability Initiative: Taking Responsibility (December 2020)

-Article by Detlef Männig in the Nachrichten aus der Chemie
+Contribution by Detlef Männig in the Nachrichten aus der Chemie

-To the contribution (access for members under MyGDCh): https://doi.org/10.1002/nadc.20204104036
+To the article (access for members under MyGDCh): https://doi.org/10.1002/nadc.20204104036

 The Role of Chemical Societies and the UN Sustainable Development Goals (October 2020)